ChristianPrzybulinski/go-cart-api/README.md

 This can either be done through the `docker-compose`, docker image or by cloning the repo.

 ## Pre-requisites
-The API uses some enviromnent variables, they are all provided in the **.env** file in the project repository.
+The API uses some environment variables, they are all provided in the **.env** file in the project repository.
 But in case you don't want to use the file, you can manually setup them or use their *default* values.

 ### Default values:
 ```